TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-helpwithcostallocation.md

 # Help with Cost Allocation

-Cloudyn shows you usage and costs so that you can track trends, detect inefficiencies, and create alerts.
-All usage and cost data is displayed in Cloudyn dashboards and reports
+Cloudyn provides usage and costs data so that you can track trends, detect inefficiencies and even create alerts.
+You can either download the data or review it using the Cloudyn dashboards and reports.

-**Prerequisites**
+## **Prerequisites**

 * You must have an Azure account.
 * You must have either a trial registration or paid subscription for Cloudyn.